Holy Cross Catholic Primary School

 If your child becomes unwell we will let you know and ask you to come to School if necessary.
 It is therefore very important that the School has a telephone number where parents or carers may be contacted during school hours.
 If this changes we must be notified immediately.

-Our attendance is always high, children want to come to School and parents trust that the staff will care for the children and contact them if it is deemed necessary.
+We are proud of our excellent attendance record at Holy Cross.
+It shows children want to come to School and parents trust that the staff will care for the children and contact them if it is deemed necessary.
 Children are expected to be in School every day except on an occasion when poor health prevents this.
 If your child is absent from school please telephone us by 9:30am.
 If your child has an appointment during the day a known adult will need to collect them and sign them out at the office.
 Holidays are not allowed during term time.
 A child will only be allowed time off from school in exceptional circumstances.

 Parents and visitors must not use the School car park during school hours either for parking or turning.
 The zigzag lines outside the School on Culverley Road and Sangley Road are mandatory.
 Parents who park on these lines before and after school are liable to receive a parking ticket from the police.
 These rules have been made for the safety of your children.